Tips: Strong Passwords

 Strong passwords are essential to protecting sensitive data, as well as our devices, networks, and systems.

-• 12-character minimum — Create passwords that are a minimum of 12 to 14 characters in length.
+• 15-character minimum — Create passwords that are a minimum of 15 characters in length.

 • Include numbers, symbols, capital letters, and lower-case letters — Use a mix of different types of characters to make the passwords harder to crack.